 The strawberry season generally runs from the end of June to the end of July.
-This year was a bit of a late start because of our cool spring but they’re ripening now and I’m looking forward to a visit to the farm soon.
+This year was a really late start because of our rainy, cool spring but they’re finally ripe now.

 Last year on July 4th weekend, my youngest daughter and I ventured out to Maxwell’s Farm in Cape Elizabeth and picked a heaping flat of strawberries.
 Fresh strawberries are amazing, but you need to enjoy them as soon as possible after picking.
 The shelf life is short-lived which is generally not a problem at my house because they are devoured rapidly especially around the Fourth when we usually have a full house.